What is a good SAT score? What is a good ACT score? – Introduction

 Unofficial UCLA SAT requirements:

-UCLA is a test blind school, meaning that they do not consider SAT scores when making college admissions decisions.
+UCLA is a test blind school, meaning that they do not consider SAT scores when making admissions decisions.
 Even though there are no UCLA SAT requirements of any kind, you can still see that students accepted to UCLA earned average SAT scores between 1360-1550.

 Unofficial MIT SAT requirements: